 Current Silver Bullion Value: $1.00

 The US minted the 1886 dime with no mint mark and also the 1886 S dime.
 The mint mark, when present, can be found on the reverse side of the coin.

 |1886 S||San Francisco||206,524|

 This coin in circulated condition is worth more than its weight in silver.
 But just for reference, the silver melt value for this coin is $1.00 as of April 01, 2020.
 This melt value is calculated from the current silver spot price of $13.81 per ounce.

 The 1886 dime with no mint mark is worth around $15 in good condition.
 In very fine condition the value is around $25 and in extremely fine condition the value is around $35.
 In uncirculated condition the price is around $150 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $250.

 The 1886 S dime is more rare and more valuable.
 This coin is worth around $30 in good condition.
 In very fine condition the value is around $75 and in extremely fine condition the value is around $135.
 In uncirculated condition the price is around $550 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $1,000.

-Proof coins are available and they are valued at around $600 each in PR 63 condition.
+Proof coins with no mint mark are available and they are valued at around $600 each in PR 63 condition.
 There were only 886 proof coins minted but mostly all of them were saved by collectors so the value isn't as high as you might expect.